theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 ![image](images/arduino/digitalOutEvery.png)

-:zap: If you want some extra help check this: [How to Use a Breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/)
+:zap: If you want some extra context and help check this wonderful [How to Use a Breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/) Sparkfun-page.

 ### Other Common Components
 A handful of common components that we will use in the following circuits.